coolcalmjoe/SecuringDVWA/README.md

 This is an ongoing research project focused on architecting a **Secure SDLC** for the "Damn Vulnerable Web App" (DVWA).
 Rather than just exploiting vulnerabilities, I am building the ecosystem required to manage them.
 I established a CI/CD pipeline in GitLab to enforce automated security gates, utilizing **Semgrep**, **Trivy**, and **SonarQube** for static analysis, and **OWASP ZAP** for dynamic validation.

 Simultaneously, I am constructing a layered defense architecture to move from a flat network to a segmented, monitored environment.
-This includes **database isolation**, an **Nginx Proxy Manager** for future WAF implementation, and planned network monitoring with **Suricata**.
+This includes **database isolation**, an **Nginx Proxy Manager** for future WAF implementation, and network monitoring with **Suricata**.
 To facilitate deep-dive research, I have instrumented the application runtime with **OpenRASP** (in monitoring mode) and **Xdebug**.
 This setup enables **"Grey Box" analysis**, allowing me to correlate external HTTP attacks directly with internal PHP code execution before actively tuning the defenses.

 **Objective:** To simulate the hardening of a legacy application by orchestrating four core domains: Security Engineering, DevSecOps, Vulnerability Management, and AppSec Research.
 I am utilizing this lab to:
 * Map technical exploits to **NIST SP 800-53** control failures.